The Woman from Moscow

-The Woman from Moscow is a 1928 American drama film starring Pola Negri.
-This was Negri's last silent film released with musical score and sound effects.
+The Woman from Moscow is a 1928 American synchronized sound drama film starring Pola Negri.
+This was Negri's last film without synchronized speech.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Western Electric Sound System process.

 The picture is a remake of Paramount's 1918 Pauline Frederick film Fedora, based on the play by Victorien Sardou.